mikejoh/mikejoh/README.md

    - Go in general
    - Backend development in Go
    - ... and anything in between!
- - :heavy_exclamation_mark:
-   - I'm from :sweden: + :poland:;
-   - i use the :paintbrush: a lot, i'm all about visualizing things;
-   - and i love :skier:

 _A note on my repostories: All repositories that i've created here on GitHub shall be compared to tattoos, they serve as a reminder of the past.
 Most of the time they haven't age that well and since they're a part of me and my journey i've decided to let them be as-is._